maxnyla/Pawsome/README.md

 # Wireframe

 The wireframe was designed using [Microsoft Paint]
 I created two wireframes for each html page, one for the mobile view and another for the desktop view.
+Below is a link to all my wireframes:

+[wireframes for MS1 PawSome] (https://github.com/maxnyla/Pawsome/tree/master/assets/wireframes)

 # UX